Digital-Humans-23/a1/README.md

 Once you finish this step, you can now control the robot with your keyboard.

 By the way, planning the feet trajectories is a bit more tricky.
-I already implemented a feet trajectory planning strategy in our code base so that once you complete ```generate``` function, the feet trajectory is also updated by user commands.
-I will not explain more details today, but if you are interested, please read the paper, *Marc H. Raibert et al., Experiments in Balance with a 3D One-Legged Hopping Machine, 1984*.
+I already implemented a feet trajectory planning strategy in our codebase so that once you complete ```generate``` function, the feet trajectory is also updated by user commands.
+I will not explain any more details today, but if you are interested, please read the paper, *Marc H. Raibert et al., Experiments in Balance with a 3D One-Legged Hopping Machine, 1984*.
 Although this is a very simple and long-standing strategy, almost every state-of-the-art legged robot still uses this simple heuristic.
 (Sidenote.
 Marc Raibert, who was the group leader of [Leg Laboratory, MIT](http://www.ai.mit.edu/projects/leglab/home.html), later